Celularity (NASDAQ:CELU) Shares Gap Down to $7.46

-Shares of Celularity Inc (NASDAQ:CELU) gapped down prior to trading on Wednesday .
+Celularity Inc (NASDAQ:CELU) gapped down prior to trading on Wednesday .
 The stock had previously closed at $7.46, but opened at $7.20.
-Celularity shares last traded at $7.17, with a volume of 222 shares trading hands.
+Celularity shares last traded at $7.17, with a volume of 222 shares.

-A number of equities analysts have recently commented on CELU shares.
-Truist Securities started coverage on shares of Celularity in a research report on Tuesday.
-They issued a “buy” rating and a $12.00 price objective for the company.
-Truist Financial initiated coverage on shares of Celularity in a research report on Tuesday.
-They set a “buy” rating and a $12.00 target price for the company.
-Finally, Truist initiated coverage on shares of Celularity in a research report on Tuesday.
-They set a “buy” rating and a $12.00 target price for the company.
+Several research analysts recently commented on CELU shares.
+Truist Securities started coverage on shares of Celularity in a research note on Tuesday.
+They issued a “buy” rating and a $12.00 target price on the stock.
+Truist Financial started coverage on shares of Celularity in a research note on Tuesday.
+They issued a “buy” rating and a $12.00 target price on the stock.
+Finally, Truist started coverage on shares of Celularity in a research report on Tuesday.
+They set a “buy” rating and a $12.00 price objective on the stock.

 GX Acquisition Corp. entered into a definitive agreement for a business combination with Celularity Inc, which is expected to occur in the second quarter of 2021.